OlliTietavainenVaadin/vaadin-with-rest-end-points-and-spring-security/README.md

 messages.
 The Vaadin side is also secured, and contains further examples how to play with the demo.

-Import the project to your IDE, run the main class `DevModeDemoApplication` and open http://localhost:8080/my-context in your browser.
+Import the project to your IDE, run the main class `DemoApplication` and open http://localhost:8080/my-context in your browser.

 ## Notes